neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 An empty database is not much fun.
 Let's put some sample data in to see Neo4j in action:

 - Navigate to your Neo4j directory
-- If you have Neo4j running, stop it with `./bin/neo4j stop` in the Neo4j directory
+- If you have Neo4j running, stop it with `./bin/neo4j stop`
 - If you want to make sure you killed it good, check by running `launchctl list | grep neo` and `launchctl remove` any processes that might be listed
 - If youls data, you'll see a file called `graph.db`.
 - Delete the existing `graph.db`.